fusion94/fusion94.org/src/content/blog/2026-01-15-warning-liquor-stars.md

 No consumer expects perfection.
 Mistakes happen in retail.

-But when the same failures occur again and again—across many customers, orders, and months—those failures stop looking accidental.
+But when the same failures occur again and again, across many customers, orders, and months, those failures stop looking accidental.

 This post exists so consumers can make **informed decisions**, protect themselves financially, and avoid unnecessary stress.

-A rare bottle should be a joy—not a lesson in chargeback procedures.
+A rare bottle should be a joy, not a lesson in chargeback procedures.

 _If you have experienced issues with [LiquorStars](http://liquorstars.com) or a similar retailer, consider documenting your experience and reporting it through appropriate